This year's Annual Conference is approaching fast! Register today!

 Our website uses Google Analytics, a service which transmits website traffic data to Google servers in the United States.
 Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
 We use reports provided by Google Analytics to help us understand website traffic and webpage usage.

-Occasionally we may use this information to share with advertising partners, sponsors and/or affiliates.
+Occasionally we may use the information processed by Google Analytics to share with advertising partners, sponsors and/or affiliates.
 For example, we may tell an advertiser that (x) number of individuals visited a certain area on our website, or that (y) number of men and (z) number of women completed our registration form.
 However, we will not disclose to these partners, sponsors and/or affiliates anything that could be used to personally identify those individuals.

-You may ’opt in to/out of’ receiving newsletters, promotional offers and other information from our partners and affiliates.
-To unsubscribe from external advertising, marketing materials and Dietitians Australia-driven SMS messaging, go to the ‘update your details’ section of your member dashboard and edit your personal profile.
+You may ’opt in to/out of’ receiving newsletters, promotional offers and other information from Dietitians Australia and our partners and affiliates.
+To unsubscribe from external advertising, marketing materials and Dietitians Australia-driven SMS messaging, go to the ‘Settings’ tab on your Member Portal Account Profile.

 As Dietitians Australia is required by law to be able to communicate with its members, it is not possible for current members to opt out of weekly emails and newsletter subscriptions.
-This is to ensure members don’t miss important information that needs to be communicated on occasion.
+This is to ensure members don’t miss important information that needs to be communicated on occasion, including matters related to member meetings, member rights, and credentialing.
+Members may opt out of SMS messaging for membership renewals and credentialing compliance, but members must nominate an alternative preferred channel of communication.
+The default channels will be email and SMS.

 Adding your details to accessible website lists